 With the podcast and weekly Livestream.
 I plan on taking a week or so off between seasons, and no more than one livestream off a quarter (unless double-booked with a convention).

 6. Conventions / Writing Groups

-Last year’s goals worked out nicely, so I’m going to try for that again: panel at 3+ conventions, attend 6+ open mic nights, 6+ monthly writer meetings, and 3 NaNoWriMo events (kickoff, 1 write in, and the all-nighter till 11pm (if possible)).
+Last year’s goals worked out nicely, so I’m going to try for that again: panel at 3+ conventions, attend 6+ open mic nights, 6+ monthly writer meetings, and 3 NaNoWriMo events.
 Plus?
 Staff Balticon.

-Ravencon (April) pushed out my panelist dates from 2020, to 2021, to this year (fingers crossed), I’m hoping to be a panelist for Balticon again (May), and I’ll likely do Imaginarium (July) again.
-Not sure about WorldCon in Chicago.
-My panels were well received last year, and I’m hopeful that I’ll be accepted back.
-(All of my panels were topics from this blog that I feel I can talk competently on, where my mostly-unpublished perspective won’t be a detriment to my authority on the subject).
+I’ll be returning to Ravencon (April), I’m hoping to be a panelist for Balticon again (May), and I’m on the schedule for Imaginarium (July) again.
+And my current town is having a ScribbleCon in February.
+(As before, all of my panels were topics from this blog that I feel I can talk competently on, where my mostly-unpublished perspective won’t be a detriment to my authority on the subject).

 Plus, I’m running social media for Balticon’s parent group.
 So… there’s another time suck!

 What does being on panels net me?
 Why do I want to do this?